 Through this blog, let us give you a definitive guide of Magento 2 B2B in an easy-to-understand way.
-You are going to go through all areas for which you have to deal with to run a B2B business.
+You are going to go through all areas for which you have to deal with running a B2B business.
 Get the ball rolling with must-know basics in Magento 2 B2B.

 I. Introduction to Magento 2 B2B Commerce